Apax Partners

 Apax Partners LLP is a British private equity firm, headquartered in London, England.
 The company also operates out of six other offices in New York, Hong Kong, Mumbai, Tel Aviv, Munich and Shanghai.
-As of December 2017, the firm, including its various predecessors, have raised approximately $65 billion (USD) since 1981.
-Apax Partners is one of the oldest and largest private equity firms operating on an international basis, ranked the fifteenth largest private equity firm globally.
+As of March 2024, the firm had raised and advised funds of approximately US$77 billion.
+Apax Partners is one of the oldest and largest private equity firms operating on an international basis.

-Apax invests exclusively in certain business sectors including: telecommunications, technology, retail and consumer products, healthcare and financial and business services.
-Looks for a target Enterprise Value of $1,000mm - $5,000mm.
+Apax invests across three sectors: technology, internet/consumer and services.
+It looks for investments in a target Enterprise Value of $100–5,000 million.

 Apax raises capital for its investment funds through institutional investors including corporate and public pension funds, university and college endowments, foundations and fund of funds.
-One of the firm's co-founders, Alan Patricof, was an early investor in Apple Computer and America Online (AOL).

 History

-Apax Partners Worldwide is the product of the combination of three firms:

-Patricof & Co., founded in 1969 in New York by pioneering venture capitalist Alan Patricof;

-Multinational Management Group (MMG), founded in 1972 by Sir Ronald Cohen and Maurice Tchénio;

-Saunders Karp & Megrue, founded in 1988 by Thomas A. Saunders III and Allan W. Karp and joined by John Megrue in 1992.